 The Lansing Regional Sister Cities Commission is a non-profit organization with the goal of connecting Lansing to the rest of the world through a global citizen diplomacy network.
-This year, 2014, proudly marks our 20th anniversary in this mission.

 The sister city approach to international exchanges is personalized, inclusive, and centered on citizen-to-citizen diplomacy.
 We develop and sustain programs aimed at strengthening global linkages.
 The LRSCC is affiliated with Sister Cities International, founded in 1956 by U.S. President Dwight D. Eisenhower, as the People to People program.
 The sister cities programs help foster increased international understanding.